27 January . 2020

 “It’s all about making mindful choices and thinking about the impact of our actions, including our purchases,” Isom Johnson said.
 “With a new decade on the horizon, 2020 will be a year for new beginnings and making meaningful change, and the trends we’re predicting—like chartreuse, which connects us with nature and evokes feelings of growth and focus to make thoughtful decisions—perfectly complement that sentiment.”

 Tour fresh colors

 To see how homebuilders are incorporating trending colors into their designs, tour the fully furnished model homes at The Grove Frisco, featuring fresh designs from our best-in-class builders.
-Before you tour, stop by our information center at Orchard House and enjoy a meal or a drink at Swirl Cafe & Bakery, where good taste is always trending.
+Before you tour, stop by our information center at Orchard House to learn more about our award-winning community.